richtastic/ff/src/3DR/wiki/app.md

 	- local OR global?
 	- hard cutoffs at like less than 25% ?

-- local average score ?
+- local average SAD score ?
 	- local distribution of scores